 Salary Negotiation Tips – How to negotiate a salary offer with a new job offer?

 - Research – The only way to do well in any negotiation is to do your homework.
 Before you walk in for a job interview, it is always advisable to find out how much the job is worth and how much is your current market value so that you are well prepared for negotiating salary with your potential employer.
 In case the hiring manager asks you to give a number then you must be able to provide a salary range based on the research that you’ve done.
-Moreover, if company’s recent performance has been impeccable in terms of record profits and breakout growth, then you must confidently ask for the higher end of your market value.
+Moreover, if a company’s recent performance has been impeccable in terms of record profits and breakout growth, then you must confidently ask for the higher end of your market value.

-You can use online resources such as Glassdoor, PayScale and even LinkedIn to find out your employer’s historical salary levels, negotiation policies, and performance appraisals.
+You can use online resources such as Glassdoor, PayScale or even LinkedIn to find out your employer’s historical salary levels, negotiation policies, and performance appraisals.
 If you know people in the industry who you’re comfortable asking about what to expect, go for it.
-Most companies do not post salaries in their job postings but if you have done your homework you will get a proper control over negotiations from the outset.
+Most companies do not post salaries in their job postings but if you have done your homework you will get proper control over negotiations from the outset.

 How to negotiate salary via e-mail (With Email Sample) –